callstack-workshops/essential-react-native/GUIDANCE.md

 * Start a new project using the `expo-cli`.
 * Choose "Managed workflow" and "blank".
-* Modify the `App.js` file to render a "Hello world!".
+* Modify the `App.tsx` file to render a "Hello world!".
 Run it on iOS and Android.
 * Set up https://github.com/callstack/eslint-config-callstack.

 ### 2. Core components

 * Create a `src/` directory.
-* Our `App.js` will simply render the new screen that we will create: `ShowsScreen.js`.
+* Our `App.tsx` will simply render the new screen that we will create: `ShowsScreen.tsx`.
 * Add a `SearchBar` component which will contain a `TextInput` and a `Cancel` button.
 When cancelling, clear the `TextInput`.
 * Create a list using `View`, `Image` and `Text`.
 Use a simple JS `.map` function.